 Reducing a product’s time to market is only possible if you set realistic goals for your team.
 Creating goals and key performance indicators (KPIs) that are representative of real-world outcomes not only helps you see the impact of changes to various processes but also gives your team a clear path to success.

 The SMARTgoal-setting framework is a great method for creating goals and setting KPIs that push your team towards actionable results.
-It ensures your goals are specific, measurable, achievable, relevant, and time-bound, so they provide all the context your team needs to work more efficiently.
+It ensures your goals are specific, measurable, achievable, relevant, and time-bound, so they provide all the context to solidify engineer priorities and work more efficienctly.

 If you’re still working to decrease the time it takes to complete user testing, your goal might look something like this: